Controlling Asthma Triggers: Irritants

 Stay indoors as much as you can on smoggy days.
 If possible, use air conditioning instead of opening the windows.

-Use scent-free products, such as scent-free deodorant or body lotion.
+Use products with no scent.
+An example is scent-free deodorant or body lotion.

 Use exhaust fans while cooking.
-Or, weather permitting, open a window.
+Or open a window if you can.

-Other Irritants (dust, aerosol sprays, and fine powders)
+These are dust, aerosol sprays, and fine powders.

 Use pump spray bottles instead of aerosols.